 When you take on a new rental home, deposits required can run into thousands.
-Make sure you maximise your chances of getting every penny back.
+So make sure you maximise your chances of getting every penny back.

-But, given that you may hand over four – or even six – weeks’ rent when you move into a new home, you'll want to be sure of getting your cash back when you move out again.
+But, given that you may hand over four – or even up to five – weeks’ rent when you move into a new rental home, you'll want to be sure of getting that cash back when you move out again.

 Here’s how to maximise your chances.